h2oai/sparkling-water/doc/src/site/sphinx/deployment/backends.rst

 Manual Mode of External Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We need to start the H2O cluster before connecting to it manually.
+An H2O cluster can be started on Hadoop or in standalone H2O mode.

 Running External Backend on Hadoop
 ##################################

-This assumes that ``$H2O_EXTENDED_JAR`` contains the extended h2o driver (with support for particular Hadoop version)
+This assumes that ``$H2O_EXTENDED_JAR`` contains the extended h2o driver (with support for particular Hadoop version).

 To start H2O cluster on Hadoop, please run: